Image of Hone - Link to Homepage Image of Hone - Link to Homepage

 ๐Ÿ”ž Sex Worker must:

-• Be 18 years old or over.
+• Must be 18 years old or over.
 In some places the legal age is 21 to do sex work.

 • Wear a condom for Oral, Anal and Vaginal sex.
-Passing an STI/HIV on is a crime in most countrie
+Passing an STI/HIV on is a crime in most countries

 ๐Ÿ”ž Under 18?